 for doing so!

 1. Clear that clutter

 We’re not suggesting that you’ve bought unnecessary pieces of furniture or that you hoard belongings, but are there things you don’t really need to use over the Christmas period?
 How about that rocking chair taking up space in the kitchen-diner, or that cross trainer currently situated in your spare room?
 Will you really use them over the holidays or could they be rehomed temporarily?
 There might be smaller items that take up square-footage too, like lamps or side tables, that could be safely tucked away until after the new year.
-Pop them in the attic, cellar or garage if you have those spaces, or consider putting them into short-term self storage for a couple of weeks.
+Pop them in the attic, cellar or garage if you have those spaces, but if you don’t and are thinking about renting a garage

 Then use that extra space for your tree, presents and Aunt Mabel’s suitcases.

 Whilst you’re having a good clear out, you might realise that there are items that you really don’t use or want anymore anyway.
 Online auction sites regularly offer no-fee periods so you can sell your stuff for free, or post photos of the things you want to sell on your social media accounts.
 Use the cash you raise to buy extra presents or festive food!